gioele/git-collab-guide/guide.en.md

 TODO: image delete branch in GitHub

-...then we remove it from our repository and switch back to the master branch.
+...then we switch back to the master branch and remove the `headings-color` branch from our repository.

+    $ git checkout master
+    Switched to branch 'master'
+    Your branch is up-to-date with 'origin/master'.
     $ git branch -D headings-color
-    TODO: output of git branch -D
-    $ git checkout master
-    TODO: output of checkout master
+    Deleted branch headings-color (was 2ea5e8e).

 We proceed then merging back the main repository into our repository.
 We will use a particular kind of merge called "fast-forward only".